homebysix/recipe-robot/README.md

 - applicable to a wide audience
 - better than the original in at least one significant way
-- a note in the description clarifies how your recipe differs from the existing recipe (see [this example](https://github.com/autopkg/homebysix-recipes/blob/b3e30cf859e983ff1cf6ad6a053917d17434567f/ObjectiveDevelopment/LaunchBar.download.recipe#L10-L13))
+- a note in the description clarifies how your recipe differs (see [this example](https://github.com/autopkg/homebysix-recipes/blob/b3e30cf859e983ff1cf6ad6a053917d17434567f/ObjectiveDevelopment/LaunchBar.download.recipe#L10-L13))

 Thank you!